 - Portable MAC layer software, with hardware offloading for encryption/authentication (CCM AES) and key management, autonomous ACK handshaking and other real-time-critical operations

-- Supports secured data transfer up to 27Mbps using pulse based ultra-wideband communication with 500 MHz bandwidth
+- Supports secured data transfer up to 31.2Mbps using pulse based ultra-wideband communication with 500 MHz bandwidth

-- Flexible low power modes applicable to FiRa ranging scenarios
+- Flexible low power modes applicable to FiRa and CCC ranging scenarios

-- FiRa standard UWB Command Interface (UCI) simplifies the interface to the application level software
+- FiRa standard UWB Command Interface (UCI) CCC’s MAC interface as well a low level drivers for proprietary MAC simplify the interface to the application level software

 - Flexible digital radio interface, designed to accommodate various radios